-Historically wolves never had a black coat; science has been able to discover where the origins of the black wolf came from.
+Historically, wolves never had a black coat; science has been able to discover the origins of the black wolf.

 Dr. Dan Stahler, A Yellowstone National park Biologist, said that most wolves are grey or white and that black is not a native color of wolves.
 When you get further north, the wolves are white as the white color camouflages them in the snow.

 When you go to the Great Lakes area, many wolves are grey, but black is not a native color for any wolves.

 Dr. Dan Stahler has done genetic testing on the wolves, and they have discovered where the black wolves come from.
 Dr. Stahler said:

 The researchers used cutting-edge genetic technology to learn more about the Black wolves at Yellowstone National Park.